HomeTrue North Blog

 6. YouthLink Calgary Police Interpretive Centre

 Become a forensics expert at the YouthLink Calgary Police Interpretive Centre — it's among the best things to do for free in Calgary.
 This police museum tells stories of the Calgary Police Services.
-It contains over 100 years of policing history and Alberta's largest collection of police artefacts.
-The museum also has exhibits on true crime and an interactive forensics lab.
+It contains over 100 years of policing history and Alberta's largest collection of police artifacts.
+The museum also has exhibits on true crime and the Canine Unit and Forensic Crime Scene teams.

 7. Baitun Nur Mosque Tours